luangtatipsy/100DaysOfCloud/Journey/036/Readme.md

-# Making Real Projects with Docker
+# Docker Compose with Multiple Local Containers

 ## Cloud Research
 - Today, I've learned about how to build multiple containers, and serve them with `docker compose`.
 For this exercise, I create a simple website that count a number of visitor, and store it into Redis database.